Skip to Main Content

 According to the latest J.D.
 Power credit card customer satisfaction study, cardholders are starting to look for cards with lower or no annual fees as credit card debt continues to climb in the U.S. There’s also a growing popularity in redeeming rewards for statement credits versus for travel, which is usually a major focus on cards with annual fees.

-No-annual-fee cards are a great fit for many cardholders — especially if you value simplicity, spend modestly, travel rarely or just want to avoid the stress that comes with trying to offset an annual fee.
-Meanwhile, many cards with annual fees include perks that offset the annual fee, and the premium benefits and rewards rate might be worth it for frequent travelers or big spenders.
+No-annual-fee cards are a great fit for many cardholders — especially if you value simplicity, spend modestly, only travel occasionally or just want to avoid the stress that comes with trying to offset an annual fee.

-Credit card annual fees can easily be worth it if a card’s benefits outweigh its cost, but this can depend on using the extra credits rather than only using the card.
-For example, Bankrate editor Reena Thomas is determined to avoid annual fees, even if that means sacrificing rewards potential.
+While credit card annual fees can easily be worth it if a card’s benefits outweigh its cost, this can depend on using the extra credits and the cardholder's preferences.
+For example, some credit experts, like Bankrate editor Reena Thomas, are determined to avoid annual fees, even if that means sacrificing rewards potential.
 For her, they’re simply not worth the hassle.

-If you’re trying to decide whether paying an annual fee is worth it for you, ask yourself whether you’ll take advantage of a card’s perks or spend enough in a given category to make the most of its high rewards rate.
-If not, a premium card could be a money pit.
+An annual fee on a credit card is only worth it if you take advantage of the card’s perks or spend enough in a given category to make the most of its rewards rate.
+If you aren’t doing one or both of these, a premium card could be a money pit and a no-annual-fee card is a better choice for you.

 What to consider before switching to a no-annual-fee card